 The Glen Dash Foundation was founded in 1997.
 We apply remote sensing and advanced topographic survey techniques to archaeological problems.
-Since inception, our work has been a family affair with Glen Dash, Dr. Joan Dash and Rebecca Dash participating.

 Our work has taken us around the world.
 We have worked at Helike in Greece, on the island of Yeronisos in Cyprus, and in the US.
 At Giza in Egypt, we worked at the Lost City of the Pyramid Builders and the Menkaure Valley Temple mapping subsurface features with ground penetrating radar (GPR) and magnetometry.
 At the Sphinx, we used GPR to see inside a massive, enigmatic masonry box attached to its haunch.
 At the Great Pyramid, we resurveyed its base using the latest topographical survey techniques, and in association with Ancient Egypt Research Associates (AERA) produced new, more accurate estimates for its original size and orientation.
 In the Valley of the Kings, we joined Dr. Zahi Hawass’ expedition performing targeted remote sensing surveys and topographic measurements on his behalf.